Kubra789/User-Interface-Specification-Document/User-Interface-Specification-Document.md

 ##### 2.1) Sorting by ID button
--By pressing this button, the IDs are filtered from large to small or large to small.
+- By pressing this button, the IDs are filtered from large to small or large to small.
--Symbols are 'solid up arrow head' on the left and 'Solid Filter Icon' on the right -
+- Symbols are 'solid up arrow head' on the left and 'Solid Filter Icon' on the right

 ##### 2.2) Sorting by User Name button
--This button sorts by User Name.
+- This button sorts by User Name.
 User Name is string variable.
 It sorts alphabetically.
-(A-Z or Z-A) -Symbols are 'solid up arrow head, solid down arrow head (up arrow head above the down arrow head)' on the left and 'Solid Filter Icon' on the right
+(A-Z or Z-A)
+- Symbols are 'solid up arrow head, solid down arrow head (up arrow head above the down arrow head)' on the left and 'Solid Filter Icon' on the right
 -
 ##### 2.3) Sorting by Email button
--This button sorts by Email.
+- This button sorts by Email.
 Email is string variable.
 It sorts alphabetically.
-(A-Z or Z-A) -- Symbols are 'solid up arrow head, solid down arrow head (up arrow head above the down arrow head)' on the left and 'Solid Filter Icon' on the right
+(A-Z or Z-A)
+- Symbols are 'solid up arrow head, solid down arrow head (up arrow head above the down arrow head)' on the left and 'Solid Filter Icon' on the right
--

 ##### 2.4) Sorting by Enabled button
--This button sorts by User Status.
+- This button sorts by User Status.
 User Status is boolean variable.
 Boolean working principle is true or false.
 So it sorts enabled to disabled or disabled to enabled.
--- Symbols are 'solid up arrow head, solid down arrow head (up arrow head above the down arrow head)' on the left and 'Solid Filter Icon' on the right
+- Symbols are 'solid up arrow head, solid down arrow head (up arrow head above the down arrow head)' on the left and 'Solid Filter Icon' on the right